aws-amplify/docs/js/react.md

 import Amplify from 'aws-amplify';
 import awsconfig from './aws-exports';
 import { SumerianScene } from 'aws-amplify-react';
 import scene1Config from './sumerian_exports_<sceneId>'; // This file will be generated by the Sumerian AWS Console

-Amplify.configure({...awsconfig,
+Amplify.configure({
+  ...awsconfig,
   XR: {
-    region: "us-east-1", // Sumerian region
+    region: 'us-east-1', // Sumerian region
     scenes: {
+      scene1: {
-      "scene1": { // Friendly scene name
+        // Friendly scene name
         sceneConfig: scene1Config // Scene configuration from Sumerian publish }
     }